Mwarssame/Mohamed-Warssame/README.md

 Access and Identity Management (IAM) – including  (RBAC), SSO, and MFA across hybrid and cloud environments.
 Zero Trust Architecture, SASE, and Network Access Control.
 Next-Generation Firewalls (NGFWs) and  Application-aware identity-based access control.
-Routing & Switching, including OSPF, BGP and MPLS.**- Knowing the Network is Knowing What We Need to Secure**
+Routing & Switching, including OSPF, BGP and MPLS.**- Knowing the Network is Knowing What We Need to Secure -wecan’t protect what we don’t understand.**
+**"Don’t ask what an asset is — ask how to protect it.**
+**Don’t ask what a risk is — ask how to prevent it.**
+**Don’t ask what a threat is — ask how to stop it.** "Memorising the names doesn’t protect infrastructures — taking action does.

 Infrastructure as Code (IaC) with Terraform, and CI/CD pipelines automation.
 Automate Configuration Deployment with Ansible.